- SMTP protocol

 - True if the session was started,

 - False otherwise.
-The ErrorOccurred variable is set to True if an error occurred.
+If an error occurs, the ErrorOccurred variable is set to True.

-To get the details of the error, use ErrorInfo with the errMessage constant.
+To get more details on the error, use ErrorInfo with the errMessage constant.

 Identifies the email session in the functions for email management (used by EmailSendMessage to send emails for example).